 2) To enforce greater transparency from vendors by empowering employers with information

-3) To amend regulations that promote fairness-first, less ambiguity and more transparency
+3) To amend regulations that promote no bias, less ambiguity and more transparency

 pymetrics unequivocally supports these policy moves.
 From contributing to the Singapore Model AI Governance Framework 2.0 as the only HR technology partner, to joining coalitions in New York City and California, our goal is to urge greater accountability in AI-powered employment selection.